 The half page task cards fit in perfect and so do the quarter page cards.
 At first, I just thought it would be great to display the cards we were using for various units of study, but then I realized I had the perfect use for it… Early Finisher Task Cards!
 With all the openings, it was a great place to put all my early finisher activities so that students could easily access them in one place and I could easily rotate them throughout the year.

 The first section will be for the Creative Thinking A to Z cards.
-They will need one page for each letter.
+Students will need one page for each letter.
 There is one card per letter with four prompts on each card, so they can put all the activities for one card on a page.
 They will need 13 pages to do all the cards.
-Here is a sample title page:
+Here is a sample title page

 Then, here is an example of how each page will look in their notebook.